-- Resveratrol is a potent antioxidant that is thought to also have anti-aging, anti-cancer, and anti-inflammatory benefits
+- Resveratrol is a potent antioxidant that is thought to also have anti-aging, anti-cancer, and anti-inflammatory benefits.

-- Resveratrol is found mostly in red grape skins, grape juice, peanuts, cocoa and a variety of berries
+- Resveratrol is found mostly in red grape skins, grape juice, peanuts, cocoa and a variety of berries.

 Resveratrol is a special type of antioxidant, called a phytoalexin.
 It is produced in red grape skins, red grape juice, cacao beans (dark chocolates), peanuts (peanut butter), Japanese knotweed, blueberries, a variety of other berries, and some other plants.
 In plant life, it is naturally synthesized and serves as powerful protection against stress, fungal infection, injury, drought, and the sun’s ultraviolet radiation.
 Resveratrol supplementation was found to promote longevity in various laboratory studies that involved living creatures ranging from insects to mammals.

-Because grape skins are removed early during the production process of white and rosé wines, these non-red wines generally contain less resveratrol than red wines.
+Because grape skins are removed early during the production process of white and rosé wines, non-red wines generally contain less resveratrol than red wines.
 And because resveratrol is only a minor compound in the complete set of grape and wine polyphenols, its content in wine is usually low, highly variable, and unpredictable.
 Red wine thus contains small amounts of resveratrol, about 1 to 2 mg in 8 ounces of wine.